Cynodon dactylon

 Plan aeration every year or two on high-traffic Bermuda lawns, especially if you also host kids’ soccer games or backyard gatherings.
 A plug aerator, scheduled into your annual lawn calendar, helps roots dive deeper and lets water soak in instead of running off.

-Start by picking between seed, sod, or sprigs, then match that choice to your zone and how fast you want full coverage.
+Start by picking between seed, sod, or sprigs, then match that choice to your zone, soil temperature, and how soon the lawn must handle foot traffic.

 Choose seed if you have a wide area and a modest budget, especially in Zone 7-10 where warm soil speeds germination.